libretro/docs/docs/guides/controller-autoconfiguration.md

 2. Retain the `input_device` field with the generic identifier for system compatibility.
 3. Implement `input_device_display_name` to show a more specific title in the RetroArch interface.

-**Note:** The risk of naming conflicts occurring even with licensed controllers is generally lower, but it's not entirely eliminated.
+**Note:** The risk of naming conflicts is generally lower with licensed controllers, including those from licensed third-party vendors, but it's not entirely eliminated.
 Licensed controllers typically follow standardized protocols for device identification, reducing the likelihood of generic names being used.
+This applies to both first-party and officially licensed third-party controllers.

 Example of unlicensed controller: Data Frog P02 identifies as "Wireless Controller"